Breaking the class ceiling

 The Junior Lawyers Division (JLD) has previously reported that access to the profession is improving, with a survey from the Bridge Group finding more first-generation university attendees were qualifying as solicitors.

-Whilst this is of course worth celebrating, recent evidence suggests that the greater battles for these individuals are yet to come.
+Whilst this is, of course, worth celebrating, recent evidence suggests that the greater battles for these individuals are yet to come.

 The JLD has recently carried out research via anonymous interviews.
 The focus of these interviews was to discuss the issue of social mobility within the legal profession.

-It was previously assumed that the majority of comments received from participants would be surrounding the constraints encountered on reaching qualification.
+It was assumed that the majority of comments received from participants would be surrounding the constraints encountered on reaching qualification.

 Surprisingly, from preliminary findings, the majority of participants (being solicitors from working-class backgrounds) raised concerns about being made to feel alienated by a firm’s culture once qualified.